andy-byers/paw/README.md

 ## Known problems
 + These need to be converted into issues, along with some TODO comments scattered throughout the codebase...
++ Explore register hints:
+    + When MIR "aggregate" instruction for an inline type is unboxed into a "move" for each field, make sure to use the same register for source/destination so the "MOVE" can be omitted during codegen
+    + During register allocation, bias choices based on how close they are to the output register of the last instruction to hopefully improve cache locality
+    + Could attempt to allocate inputs/output of "phi" nodes in the same VM register
 + Paw requires that "int" be at least 32 bits (probably fine in practice)
 + Need to make sure functions/closures with a return type annotation of "!" diverge unconditionally
     + See TODO comment in `test_error.c` `test_divergence` function